-This book is armed with some amazing information on the psychology behind why people say YES.
+This book is armed with some fantastic information on the psychology behind why people to say YES.
 And when you think about it, could anything be more valuable in the world of business or personal relationships?

 A couple of weeks ago, I stumbled across this video on Robert Cialdini's YouTube channel, which sums it up quite well with the 6 Shortcuts of Persuasion:

 The 6 Shortcuts can be boiled down as follows: